seL4/seL4-CAmkES-L4v-dockerfiles/README.md

     make user

-which will give you a terminal with camkes dependencies built.
+which will give you a terminal with CAmkES dependencies built.
 You can be more specific with:

     make user_sel4
     make user_camkes  # alias for 'make user'